haka-security/haka/doc/user/debug.rst

     }

 As a result, every time this rule will be evaluated, a prompt will allow to enter commands.
 The current dissector data are available in a table named ``inputs``.
 Following the above example, typing `inputs[1]` on the prompt will dump ip packet content along with available functions.

-Note that You can use the `TAB` key to get completion.
+Note that you can use the `TAB` key to get completion.
 This can be very useful to discover the available functions and fields.

 When you are done, you can let Haka continue its execution by hitting CTRL-D.